halitelang/.github/profile/README.md

 - Strong static type system with optional type inference
 - Garbage collection
 - An "Unsafe Mode" where you can disable multiple safety features, for example garbage collection letting you manage memory yourself
-- Support for parallelism using fibers
+- Support for parallelism using Fibers
 - Extensive but modular standard library
 - Debugging and profiling tools
 - Multiple build systems support